-Post Investigation Notes Appeal

-Head of Paid Independent Panel who Decision to dismiss None

-Service, Chief presents findings to Joint Senior must be taken by

-Finance Officer Staff Committee who have the Council

-and Monitoring power to impose disciplinary

-Officer action other than dismissal.

-Non-Statutory Head of Paid Service or their Decision to dismiss Head of Paid

-Chief Officers and representative may only be taken Service or their

-Deputy Chief following representative

-Officers consultation with the

-Cabinet.
+Post Investigation Notes Appeal Head of Paid Service, Chief Finance Officer and Monitoring Officer Independent Panel who presents findings to Joint Senior Staff Committee who have the power to impose disciplinary action other than dismissal.
+Decision to dismiss must be taken by Council None Non-Statutory Chief Officers and Deputy Chief Officers Head of Paid Service or their representative Decision to dismiss may only be taken by the Joint Senior Staff Committee following consultation with the Cabinet.
+Head of Paid Service or their representative